dreamerslab/node.inflection/Readme.md

 # inflection

-A port of inflection-js to node.js module
+A package to transform english strings into other forms like the plural form, singular form, camelCase form, etc.

 <a href="https://www.npmjs.com/package/inflection"><img src="https://img.shields.io/npm/v/inflection" alt="NPM Version" /></a>

 ## Description
-[inflection-js](http://code.google.com/p/inflection-js/) is a port of the functionality from Ruby on Rails' Active Support Inflection classes into Javascript. `inflection` is a port of `inflection-js` to node.js npm package.
-Instead of [extending JavaScript native](http://wonko.com/post/extending-javascript-natives) String object like `inflection-js` does, `inflection` separate the methods to a independent package to avoid unexpected behaviors.
+This package was originally a port of [inflection-js](http://code.google.com/p/inflection-js/), which is a port of the functionality from Ruby on Rails' Active Support Inflection classes into Javascript.

 Note: This library uses [Wiktionary](http://en.wiktionary.org) as its reference.